William S. Richardson School of Law: University of Hawaii Law Review

 The University of Hawaii Law Review is a scholarly legal journal run by students that publishes works by jurists, scholars and practitioners.
 It publishes two issues annually, and hosts a biennial symposium.

 Asian-Pacific Law & Policy Journal

-The Asian-Pacific Law and Policy Journalis a biannual peer-reviewed open-access law journal published by the school.
+The Asian-Pacific Law & Policy Journal (APLPJ) is a biannual peer-reviewed open-access law journal published by the school.
 It covers issues facing Asia and the Pacific Rim.
-The journal was established in February 2000, with Jim Hitchingham as editor-in-chief and with assistance and support from Lawrence Foster, Dean of the law school, and professors Ronald Brown and Mark Levin.
+The journal was established in 1999 and first published in February 2000, with Jim Hitchingham as editor-in-chief and with assistance and support from Lawrence Foster, Dean of the law school, and professors Ronald Brown and Mark Levin.
 In addition to its web format, the journal is available through the legal databases LexisNexis and Westlaw.